 But which parts of this law can make your taxes go up?
 Here’s a quick look at how tax reform is affecting parents, workers, and people who pay high property taxes.

 The biggest change for workers has to do with Employee Business Expenses – work-related expenses you aren’t reimbursed for, or are only reimbursed for up to a certain limit.
 Before tax reform, if you chose to itemize deductions, you could deduct unreimbursed expenses related to your job from your taxable income.
 This meant you could deduct common business expenses, like travel and supplies, to the extent these things exceeded 2% of your Adjusted Gross Income (AGI).
 The Tax Cuts and Jobs Act eliminated this rule, along with the ability to itemize other miscellaneous deductions that exceeded the 2% AGI floor.
 This is a big change for employees who have large amounts of business expenses that aren’t reimbursed or are only partially reimbursed, like truck drivers and outside salespeople, for example.
 It is important to note that the impact of this change might be offset by the new, almost-doubled standard deduction, which many more American workers will likely now claim.
 However, the substantial increase in the standard deduction – now $24,000 for Married Filing Joint filers and Qualified Widows, $18,000 for Head of Household, and $12,000 for Single and certain Married Filing Separately filers (from $12,600, $9,350, and $6,300 respectively) – means many taxpayers no longer benefit from itemizing deductions and will claim the much higher standard deduction.

 Outside of tax reform, there are some other key reasons your taxes might increase:

-If you’ve changed jobs or careers, and you’ve gone from being an employee with a W-2 to a contractor, freelancer, small business owner, or another type of self-employed worker – well, first off, congratulations!
-Unfortunately, though, because you’re working for yourself, you’ll have to pay self-employment taxes, meaning you’ll have to cover all the Social Security and Medicare taxes on your income, instead of just half, as you would were you a W-2 employee.
+- You’ve gone from being an employee with a W-2 to a contractor, freelancer, small business owner, or another type of self-employed worker.
+Unfortunately, because you’re working for yourself, you’ll have to pay self-employment taxes, meaning you’ll have to cover all the Social Security and Medicare taxes on your income, instead of just half, as you would were you a W-2 employee.

-If you’ve had a child graduate and move out on their own they are generally no longer a dependent.
+- If you’ve had a child graduate and move out on their own, they are generally no longer a dependent.
 Even though there are no longer any exemption deductions, you also won’t be able to claim the new credit for other dependents.